Rom-axa/simpleWrapIndexedDB/README.md

-# Simple wrap for IndexDB
+# Simple wrap for IndexedDB

+Promise based wrapper for IndexedDB provide easiest way for interacting with database

 ```ts
 import Connection from 'simpleIndexDb';